 Clinical Senior Lecturer, Division of Psychological Medicine and Clinical Neurosciences

 I am a Clinical Senior Lecturer and Honorary Consultant Neurologist in the Cardiff University School of Medicine.
-I work within the Institute of Psychological Medicine and Clinical Neurosciences.
+I work within the Division of Psychological Medicine and Clinical Neurosciences.
 I am also part of the MRC Centre for Neuropsychiatric and Genomics and of the Cardiff University Brain Research Imaging Centre.

 My activity covers various aspects of teaching in the School of Medicine, ranging from delivery to innovation in teaching, targeting an audience that goes from medical students to research and clinical staff:

 Undergraduate teaching: I am Lead Tutor for the 4-year undergraduate Neuroscience Module, Cardiff University School of Medicine.
 I supervise medical students for their senior clinical projects.

 Graduate/post-graduate teaching: I contribute to the MSc in Neuroimaging in CUBRIC, School of Psychology.
 I supervise PhD students and post-doctoral research associates.
 I also supervise clinical researchers who join the Department of Neurology for collaborative research projects.

 Clinical specialist teaching: I am on the teaching faculty for a number of courses on neuroinflammation for neurologists, psychiatrists, neurology trainees, nurses, physiotherapists and occupational therapists.

 My specialist clinical interests are Multiple Sclerosis (MS) and allied neuroinflammatory diseases of the Central Nervous System.